arnavtolat/fpgaMIDI/README.md

 Project Overview
 * This project contains the source code which allows for a fully-functional, polyphonic MIDI keyboard connected to an FPGA with an audio output.
 * The appendices.pdf contains block diagrams of the logic and state diagrams which served as the logical basis for the VHDL written.
+All references to the appendix refer to labeled figures in this file.
 * This project was implemented on a Basys3 FPGA in Xilinx Vivado 2018

 ### Built With